-In its initial outlook for the 2012 Atlantic hurricane season, which runs from June through November, NOAA’s National Weather Service Climate Prediction Center has issued initial probabilities for 2012.
-As the season gets near, SWS will post the trending for this tropical cyclone season.
+In its initial outlook for the 2018 Atlantic hurricane season, which runs from June through November, NOAA’s National Weather Service Climate Prediction Center has issued initial probabilities for 2017.
+As the season gets going, SWS will post the trending for this tropical cyclone season.

 The season will be monitored as to this sea surface temperature pattern. eyes on the east pacific should be noted by the image above. any tropical cyclones that can gain steam out of the mainland Mexico region cold feed on the warm SST's now showing up.

 More updates and recent chase log for the Severe Warning Systems team - The SWS News Page